The Voice of Billie Jo Spears: Background, recording and content

 Billie Jo Spears first signed a recording contract with United Artists Records in 1964.
 However, she had limited success with her first several recordings.
 Her label producer (Kelso Herston) moved to Capitol Records and was able to bring Spears to the label with him in 1968.
 The first recordings Herston made with Spears would be The Voice of Billie Jo Spears.
-The project was recorded in sessions held between May and August 1968 at the Columbia Studio.
+The project was recorded in sessions held between May and August 1968 at the Columbia Studios.

 The album consisted of 11 tracks.
 Many of the album's tracks were cover tunes.
 This included Bobbie Gentry's "Ode to Billie Joe" and two of Tammy Wynette's singles: "I Don't Wanna Play House" and "Take Me to Your World".
 New tracks are also featured such as "Home Loving Man", "Till Something Better Comes Along", "Talk Talk" and "He's Got More Love on His Little Finger".
 Three of these songs were composed (or co-composed) by Jack Rhodes, whom helped jump start Spears's early career.